Dave-61/PhD_Thesis/README.md

 As the last piece of my PhD dissertation, I extended the proposed CVaR methodology developed earlier for a single rail hazmat shipment, single origin-destination pair, to *multiple* rail hazmat shipments.
 This aspect leads to a harder class of problems that involve *multi-commodity* and *multiple* origin-destination hazmat routing decisions.
 On the other hand, it may happen that certain links and yards of the railroad network tend to be *overloaded* with hazmat traffic and risk.
 This becomes crucial when certain populated zones are exposed to an intolerable level of risk resulting from the routing decisions.
 To overcome this issue, I also promote *equity* in the spatial distribution of risk throughout the railroad network.
 Therefore, the main problem is to find minimum risk routes, as measured by CVaR methodology, while limiting and equitably spreading the risk in any zone where the railroad network is embedded.
 This work is under review in *Computers & Operations Research*. <br>

 This repository contains the following algorithms which have been developed to solve the (stochastic) integer programming models:
--	Algorithms to generate accident probability and accident consequence matrixes from raw data
+- Algorithms to generate the following matrixes from raw data:
+	- Accident probability
+	- And accident consequence
+	- Distance between yards
+	- Train services (routes)
+	- Hazmat shipmen volumes between yards
 - Conditional value-at-risk (CVaR) algorithm
 - Dijkstra’s Shortest path algorithms
 - Lagrangian relaxation method
 - Subgradient optimization algorithm